 It’s not unusual for academic research to conclude with the finding that, well, more research is needed.
 The fact that the conclusion is inconclusive doesn’t mean the research wasn’t worth doing.
 After all, research that concludes with new unanswered questions has served a genuine purpose.

 A year ago, in a moment of optimism, I expressed the hope that we were about to declare an end to the so-called school funding war.
-My optimism was based on the passage by parliament of the Australian Government’s education bill, which enacted what’s commonly called the Gonski 2.0 funding reforms. | 11 July 2018

 If there’s one myth about teaching that’s sure to send a collective groan through school staff rooms, it’s this one: ‘It must be great being a teacher – all those holidays, all that time off.’

-In recent months, I have watched with a degree of disappointment as Independent schools have been used as a whipping boy in a political campaign by the Catholic Education Commission of Victoria (CECV) against changes to the Australian Government’s school funding. | 17 November 2017
+In recent months, I have watched with a degree of disappointment as Independent schools have been used as a whipping boy in a political campaign by the Catholic Education Commission of Victoria against changes to the Australian Government’s school funding system.